-- 41 ECAs (35 ECG ECAs, and the ECAs of Brazil and Russia) meet the first obligation in Article 1 (a) by using one of the five 'sure' methods of communication involving text in project-specific documentations; of these, 40 ECAs use one of the first three options for informing exporters and/or applicants at the earliest stage possible; - The United States/EXIM includes information concerning the legal consequences of bribery in its exporter's certificates: this is also considered to be a 'sure' project-specific method of communication; and - The remaining ECAs, Latvia and Mexico, also meet the minimum obligation in Article 1 (a), but by using a non-'sure' method, as they inform exporters and, where appropriate, applicants of the legal consequences of bribery via their websites, which exporters and/or applicants may not necessarily consult.
+- The United States/EXIM includes information concerning the legal consequences of bribery in its exporter's certificates: this is also considered to be a 'sure' project-specific method of communication; and - The remaining ECAs, Latvia and Mexico, also meet the minimum obligation in Article 1 (a), but by using a non-'sure' method, as they inform exporters and, where appropriate, applicants of the legal consequences of bribery via their websites, which exporters and/or applicants may not necessarily consult.

-20. Last, 35 ECAs (31 ECG ECAs, Brazil/ABGF, Brazil/BNDES, Russia/EXIAR and Russia/EXIMBANK) exceed the minimum obligation by using more than one method of communication to inform exporters and/or applicants of the legal consequences of bribery.
+19. Last, 36 ECAs (32 ECG ECAs, Brazil/ABGF, Brazil/BNDES, Russia/EXIAR and Russia/EXIMBANK) exceed the minimum obligation by using more than one method of communication to inform exporters and/or applicants of the legal consequences of bribery.
 Furthermore, Canada has reported that EDC's President and CEO semi-annually writes to all its new customers informing them of CSR-related issues, including bribery, and provides them with a copy of its Anti-Corruption brochure.

-21. The texts used by ECAs to inform exporters and, where appropriate, applicants can be found in the Survey responses made available on the OECD website.
-In this context, since the last Review, Belgium, Denmark, Norway/ECNorway, Russia/EXIAR and Russia/EXIMBANK, which continue to meet this requirement, have updated the related information on texts used in their application forms and/or the special conditions in the insurance policy.
+20. The texts used by ECAs to inform exporters and, where appropriate, applicants can be found in the Survey responses made available on the OECD website.
+In this context, since the last Review, Brazil/ABGF, Brazil/BNDES, Hungary/Eximbank and Hungary/MEHIB, which continue to meet this requirement, have updated the related information on texts used in their application forms and/or the special conditions in the insurance policy.